lyteword/chspurgeon-tod/volume-4/psalm-97.md

 **Verse 8.**

-1\.The world is terrified at the divine judgments.
+1\.
+The world is terrified at the divine judgments.

-2\.The church rejoices in them, "Zion heard", etc.;
+2\.
+The church rejoices in them, "Zion heard", etc.;

 or,

-1\.When the world is glad the church is sad.
+1\.
+When the world is glad the church is sad.

-2\.When the world is sad the church is glad.— *G.R.*
+2\.
+When the world is sad the church is glad.— *G. R.*

 **Verse 10.**

-1\.What you do now: "Love the Lord."
+1\.
+What you do now: "Love the Lord."
 Reciprocally, personally, supremely, habitually, progressively.

-2\.What you must do: "Hate evil."
-Evil working, evil writing, evil speaking, evil thinking; renounce evil, master it, supplant it.— *W.J.*
+2\.
+What you must do: "Hate evil."
+Evil working, evil writing, evil speaking, evil thinking; renounce evil, master it, supplant it.— *W. J.*

 **Verse 10.**

-1\.The distinguishing peculiarity of the people of God: "Ye that love the Lord."
+1\.
+The distinguishing peculiarity of the people of God: "Ye that love the Lord."

-2\.Its manifestation: "Hate evil."
+2\.
+Its manifestation: "Hate evil."

-3\.Its reward: "The Lord preserveth", etc.; "He delivereth", etc.— *G.R.*
+3\.
+Its reward: "The Lord preserveth", etc.; "He delivereth", etc.— *G. R.*

 **Verses 10-11.** David notes in God three characteristics of a true friend: First with fidelity and good will He keepeth the souls of the pious.
 Secondly, with his power and majesty He delivereth them from their enemies.
 Thirdly, with his wisdom and holiness He enlightens and refreshes them.— *Le Blanc.*